Frequently asked questions

 Who is doing this research?

-This research is being lead by kat cecil, a PhD candidate in the Department of Science and Technology Studies (STS) at University College London and the Centre for Sociology of Education and Equity (CSEE) at the Institute of Education (IOE). kat is a sociologist who has expertise in science capital -- which is a concept that provides valuable insight into why and how some people participate and engage with science, technology, engineering, and mathematics (STEM), and why others don't.
+This research is being lead by kat cecil, a PhD candidate in the Department of Science and Technology Studies (STS) at University College London and the Centre for Sociology of Education and Equity (CSEE) at the Institute of Education (IOE). kat is a sociologist of race and education who has expertise in science capital -- which is a concept that provides valuable insight into why and how some people participate and engage with science, technology, engineering, and mathematics (STEM), and why others don't.
 Critical Race Theory — which is theoretical framework that critically interrogates race, power and white supremacy in society.
 Social moral epistemology -- which is a type of applied ethics that interrogates how social institutions and practices aid or impede certain moral beliefs and justifications, and feminist STS -- which is a trans-discipline that underlines how science is intrinsically linked to society. kat has had direct experience in the social justice sector, she spent two years in the Middle East and North Africa working on projects surrounding psychosocial care, and access to education for women and children from displaced groups. kat’s research is designed to be a theoretical compliment to progressive social movements.

 DO I HAVE TO TAKE PART?

 No. It is up to you if you take part.
 If you do decide to take part you will be asked if you can be audio-recorded, and to sign a consent form to show that you agree to take part in the research project.
 This happens by signing a form in person.
 You will have the opportunity to review, and comment on the audio file of our conversation.
 If you do agree to take part and then change your mind later, you will be free to withdraw your data from the research until two weeks (14 days) after a data recording has been sent to you for review.
 All you need to do is tell the researcher.

 Will I be named in the research?